 - connect in-house lawyers, charities and pro bono professionals through networking and communication

-- work together through collaboration to make the best use of its members’ unique skill set and training for the benefit of others.
+- collaborate to make the best use of its members’ unique skill set and training to benefit others

 The UK Collaborative Plan for Pro Bono